RohDongHyun/rohdonghyun.github.io/_posts/02.Optimization/01.MathematicalBackgrounds/2024-04-27-Unconstrained-Optimization.md

 math: true
 ---

-## Theory of Unconstained Optimization
+## Theory of Unconstrained Optimization
 ### Optimality Conditions
 **Lemma:**
 > Suppose that $f: \mathbb{R}^n \rightarrow \mathbb{R}$ is differentiable at $\bar{x}$.
 If there is a vector $d \in \mathbb{R}$ such that $\nabla f(\bar{x})^Td < 0$, then $d$ is a ***descent direction*** of $f$ at $\bar{x}$.
 > * _sketch of proof_: $f(x+\lambda d) \approxeq f(x) + \lambda \nabla f(x)^Td \le f(x)$ for $\lambda \ge 0$.

-> 추후 나올 Gradient Descent 또는 SGD의 기본 원리이다.
+> This is the basic principle of gradient descent or SGD.
 {: .prompt-tip}

 **Theorem: First-Order Necessary Optimality Conditions (FONC)**